recordbreakersorg/brackets/pitch-canvas.md

 All these lead to wrongly-oriented education which is a national matter.

 **The Record Breakers** Is out to solve this  upgrowing calamity

+# PRODUCT

+`IS` provides a platform which renders seamless interchange between parents-school, school-students, and students-teachers.
+With the help of  abiltated chat servers.
+And interchanging environment for academic related communicatiobn.